MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 required.
 The `FormattedString` class can be used to construct a string containing different font specifications using the `Span` class.

-Font information can also be specified in Xaml using a correctly formatted font attributes or the `FormattedString` element with `Span` children.
+Font information can also be specified in XAML using a correctly formatted font attributes or the `FormattedString` element with `Span` children.